 These are the first significant changes to the information collected in the Census since 2006.
 The changes allow the Census to collect data on long-term health conditions, such as arthritis and diabetes, to inform health policy and planning for community services.

 Collecting information about ADF service will provide a better understanding of the circumstances of Australia’s veteran community and support better provision of services for this group.

 New long-term health conditions question

 Through the Census, the ABS is seeking to collect high level information on long-term health conditions.
-This includes arthritis, asthma, cancer, dementia, diabetes, heart disease, kidney disease, lung conditions and mental health conditions.
+This includes arthritis, asthma, cancer, dementia, diabetes, heart disease, kidney disease, lung conditions, stroke and mental health conditions.
 Information on long-term health conditions will inform preventive health programs and funding for local services.